How Maternal Age Affects Miscarriage Risk at Every Stage

 Reassurance: Most Older Mothers Have Healthy Pregnancies

 It is easy to focus on multipliers and forget what they are multiplying.
-A 42-year-old at week 10 with a confirmed heartbeat and no prior losses faces roughly 2.4–3.6% risk — meaningful, but still meaning that 96–97.6% of pregnancies at that stage continue to delivery.
+A 42-year-old at week 10 with a confirmed heartbeat and no prior losses faces roughly 2.4–3.6% risk, which still means 96–97.6% of pregnancies at that stage continue to delivery.

 Most pregnancies in women 35–44 are successful.
 The increased monitoring recommended at AMA exists precisely because the vast majority of those pregnancies will proceed to a healthy birth, and early detection of the minority that won't improves outcomes for everyone.